micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 [.column]
 - Events usually used for generic hooks in libraries
 - Ideally should have a consistent set of args for your handlers
-- Requires more documentations to guide the programmer
+- Requires more documentation to guide the programmer

 ---